python/devguide/developer-workflow/lang-changes.rst

 of breaking existing code.

-Because of the seriousness of changing the language, any change must be beneficial to a many Python users.
+Because of the seriousness of changing the language, any change must be beneficial to many Python users.
 If the change only helps a small percentage of Python developers then the change will not be made.
 A good way to see if your idea would work for a large portion of the Python community is to ask in the `Ideas Discourse category <ideas_>`_.
 You can also